-- At the beginning and at the end in order to cover the entire use of the site; - At the beginning and end of the day; - Over a specific time frame (over one or several hours in order to make extrapolations afterwards).
+- At the beginning and at the end in order to cover the entire use of the site - At the beginning and end of the day - Over a specific time frame (over one or several hours in order to extrapolate later)

-- The energy consumption linked to the use of support rooms; - The number of people in the production team who worked off-site, and the number of days they did so.
+- The energy consumption linked to the use of support rooms - The number of people in the production team who worked off-site, and the number of days they did so

-For the person in charge of the environmental component, it is useful to work with allies.
-A trusted person can step in to take readings when the responsible is unavailable to collect data at specific times.
+For the person in charge of the eco-responsible component, it is useful to work with collaborators.
+When data collection is not possible because of scheduling conflicts, a trusted person can step in to help.